 - challenging and holding the headteacher to account

-- They also monitor the implementation of the policies developed in consultation with the school leadership team.
+- monitoring the implementation of policies developed in consultation with the school team.

-In voluntary aided, foundation schools and academies, the governing body is the employer of the staff.
+In our voluntary aided school, the governing body is the employer of the staff team.

-Your school's governing body is a body corporate made up of individuals who together make a significant impact on the lives of their employees, pupils and the wider community.
+Your school's governing body is a body corporate made up of individuals who together have a significant impact on the lives of their employees, pupils and the wider community.

-Should you wish to get in touch with the Chair of Governors [or any Governor] you may contact them, in the first instance, via the school office.
+Should you wish to get in touch with myself [or any Governor] you may contact them, in the first instance, via the school office.

 Information about Governor meetings and attendance can be seen here.